 American Academy of Orthopaedic Surgeons Illustration of (Left) Core decompression.

 (Right) In this x-ray, the drill lines show the pathway of small drill holes used in a core decompression procedure.

 In 2017 Doctors at the University of Milan also examined the role of bone marrow aspirate during core decompression surgery.
-In their study in the medical journal Efort open reviews,(6) they cited the 2016 work of Greek and English researchers in the journal Acta orthopaedica (7) showing that the application of autologous bone marrow stem cell concentrate in combination with core decompression in osteonecrotic femoral heads is superior to core decompression treatment alone, as it was found to markedly decelerate the progression of the disease to the stage of femoral head collapse, and also limit the need for total hip replacement, particularly when employed in the early (pre-collapse) stages of avascular necrosis of the femoral head.
+In their study in the medical journal Efort open reviews,(6) they cited the 2016 work of Greek and English researchers in the journal Acta orthopaedica (7) showing that the application of autologous bone marrow concentrate in combination with core decompression is superior to core decompression treatment alone, as it was found to markedly decelerate the progression of the disease to the stage of femoral head collapse.
+This procedure also limited the need for total hip replacement, particularly when employed in the early (pre-collapse) stages of avascular necrosis of the femoral head.

 The diagnosis of avascular necrosis should not mean automatic joint replacement, nor should its diagnosis need to be a “life-altering situation” in many cases it can be managed with the comprehensive approach of dextrose Prolotherapy, Platelet Rich Plasma, and Stem Cell Therapy.

 An April 2015 study in the Journal of cellular biochemistry reported exciting news about stem cell therapy as a new modality of treatment in bone lesions that could not be treated with autologous bone grafting.
-However, while successful results were reported from individual studies, the researchers said more studies were needed to validate stem cell therapy injections, an established treatment for bone regeneration.6
+However, while successful results were reported from individual studies, the paper said more studies were needed to validate stem cell therapy injections, an established treatment for bone regeneration.(11)

 - Since the time of that paper, validation has come from dozens of papers.Doctors writing in the European review for medical and pharmacological sciences had this to say over a seemingly new weapon surgeons could use to make surgery more successful.